 Poole Interpretive Wetland

 The John E. Poole Wetland at Big Lake, Alberta, inspired by the Poole family and PCL Constructors Inc. of Edmonton, is nearing completion along the east shore of Big Lake.
-This Ducks Unlimited Canada interpretive site includes a trail, boardwalk interpretive signs and critter dipping stations.
+Our interpretive site includes a trail, boardwalk interpretive signs and critter dipping stations.
 Future plans include a picnic area and gazebo.

 The John E. Poole Wetland is now connected to the Lois Hole Centennial Provincial Park, forms part of the Big Lake shoreline, and is connected to the City of St. Albert’s established nature trail system.
 Big Lake is globally recognized as an Important Bird Area by and provides critical habitat for thousands of nesting and migrating waterfowl and shorebirds.

 This project will provide a much needed wetland education destination in the capital region of Alberta.
 The site will provide hands-on wetland and environmental education, interpretation and exploration in close proximity to more than one million urban residents.
 Once fully operational, the site will also serve as a Project Webfoot field trip destination.